Wender Utah Rating Scale: Versions

+Translations

+The WURS-61 and the condensed WURS-25 have been translated into several languages, including French, Italian, Spanish, Bulgarian, Swedish, Chinese, Turkish, and Persian.

+In 2002, a modified German short form of the WURS, WURS‑K (Kurzversion; also WURS‑G) was released.
+This 21-item scale shares 17 items with the WURS-25.

 Scoring

 The Wender Utah Rating Scale (WURS) scores the same set of 25 questions in both the abbreviated version (WURS-25) and the extended version (WURS-61), which includes an additional 36 unscored questions.
 Respondents rate each question on a five-point Likert scale ranging from 0 points ("not at all or very slightly") to 4 points ("very much").
 The cumulative score spans from 0 to 100.
 A cutoff score of 36 or higher was able to accurately identify 96% of adults with ADHD and 96% of adults without ADHD.
 When the cutoff score was raised to 46 or higher, the assessment was able to accurately identify 86% of adults with ADHD and 99% of adults without ADHD.

+For the German short form (WURS-K), a cutoff score of 30 or higher is typically used to indicate a childhood history of ADHD symptoms, demonstrating a retest reliability of 90%.
+While the WURS-K and WURS-25 are highly correlated, research indicates that their cutoff scores are not directly interchangeable due to the WURS-K containing fewer items and focusing more on antisocial behavior compared to the mood and self-esteem factors found in the WURS-25.